kreenasheth-sys/powerbi-adventureworks-dashboard/README.md

 # Summary
 Interactive Power BI dashboard built using the Microsoft Power BI Desktop course offered by the Maven Analytics team on Udemy.
-TThe project was a business intelligence assignment, where the management of a global manufacturing company that produces cycling equipment and accessories wants to track it’s key performance indicators (sales, profits, revenues and returns).
+The project was a business intelligence assignment, where the management of a global manufacturing company that produces cycling equipment and accessories wants to track it’s key performance indicators (sales, profits, revenues and returns).

 The goals were to;